meilisearch/documentation/reference/features/known_limitations.md

 **Limitation:** MeiliSearch can index a maximum of **65,536 attributes per document**.
 If a document contains more than 65,536 attributes, an error will be thrown.

 **Explanation:** This limit is enforced for performance and storage reasons.
-The bigger are the internal data structures made to save information on the documents, the bigger the DB is on the disk, and the slower is the search.
+Overly large internal data structures—resulting from documents with too many fields—lead to overly large databases on disk, and slower search performance.

 ### Maximum number of documents in an index